ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 Because Sample 1's executable tries to connect to a server, we'll leave running it until we've built and run Sample 2's executable.

 ## Section 5: Sample 2

+This sample is an example of a server application.
+It accepts connections from a client.

 Browse to the sample_2 sub-directory.
 Let's have a look the sample's source code.